Linked List β

 m) evenutally equally with (ni + k)- That means we need to iterate the loop

-- As well as the linst from
+- As well as the list from

 head.